 During their first year, students, in consultation with their academic advisers, must design a program of graduate study that includes a minimum of 135 units of graduate work to be completed before the end of the third year.
 The course program should take into account the students’ individual backgrounds and focus areas, educate them broadly in fundamental questions and methods of contemporary environmental science and engineering, and prepare them for their research.

 The course program must include the core courses ESE 101, 102 and 103.
 Attendance at the weekly research seminars (ESE 104 and ESE 110abc) is required for first-year students and is expected of all graduate students.
 All students are expected to have knowledge of methods of applied mathematics and statistics on the level of courses such as Ge 108 and ACM/ESE 118.
 In cases of unusual preparation, students may petition to substitute a similar but more advanced course for one of the required courses.

-Additionally, students are required to take 36 units of elective courses from the following menu:
+Additionally, students are required to take 36 units of elective courses from two of the three groups below: